-13th of April, 2012 might have been just another Friday the 13th.
-Not quite so in Lithuania, where the very first Startup Monthly event in the region was officially opened.
-With more than a hundred participants, organizers and volunteers (who deserve a big THANK YOU from all the attendants) this three-day event turned out to be a huge success.
+The 13 April 2012 might have been just another Friday 13th.
+Not quite so in Lithuania, where the very first ‘Startup Monthly’ event in the region was officially opened (Update – February 2023: The Startup Monthly website seems to be out of use, and we therefore deactivated the original link).
+With more than a hundred participants, organizers and volunteers (who deserve a big thank you from all the attendants) this three-day event turned out to be a huge success.

 I am only left with a few words for Lithuania.
 This event was definitely a huge step towards the dream of becoming the Amber Valley (yes, I really love the concept).
 My only wish is that Lithuania will not stop here and I will be able to participate in many more great conferences in this country.